The diurnal cycle and temporal trends of surface winds: Results

 The increase in DP and wind speed over time may be explained in different ways that were previously discussed at length~\cite[][]{Wohland-Omrani-Witthaut-et-al-2019:inconsistent}.
-First, the observed trends in the reanalysis data may be due to biases and measurement techniques that varied over time~\cite[][]{Cardone-Greenwood-Cane-1990:trends, Ward-1992:provisionally, Ward-Hoskins-1996:near, Thomas-Kent-Swail-et-al-2008:trends}.
+First, the observed trends in the reanalysis data may be due to biases and measurement techniques that varied over time~\cite[][]{Cardone-Greenwood-Cane-1990:trends, Ward-1992:provisionally, Ward-Hoskins-1996:near, Thomas-Kent-Swail-et-al-2008:trends}, including the increase in heights of anemometers, the use of measured wind speed instead of estimated wind speed, and higher sampling rate as time advanced~\cite[][]{Wohland-Omrani-Witthaut-et-al-2019:inconsistent}.
 Yet, the increase of wind speed over the ocean was reported based on measured data~\cite[][]{Young-Zieger-Babanin-2011:global,Young-Ribal-2019:multiplatform,Yu-Zhong-Sun-2020:climatology}, and indeed, such an increase was found here.
-The relatively high correlation between the DP of the NCDC and the ERA5 (Fig.~\ref{fig:era5_ncdc_us}d) also indicates that the trends in the ERA5 are not artifacts.
+The relatively high correlation between the DP of the NCDC and the ERA5 (Fig.~\ref{fig:era5_ncdc_us}d and to a lesser degree Fig.~\ref{fig:era5_ncdc_us}f) also indicates that the trends in the ERA5 are not artifacts.
 Thus, it is possible that the new advanced reanalysis ERA5, which we analyzed here, more accurately reflects reality and that the increasing trends in wind speed are indeed real.
-Winds are associated with pressure gradients, which are closely related to temperature gradients, which are, in turn, related to ocean-atmosphere interactions/oscillations~\cite[][]{Zeng-Ziegler-Searchinger-et-al-2019:reversal}; since the surface temperature has increased over the past decades, and in a spatially uneven manner, the temperature gradients may also have varied, leading to changes in wind activity.
+Previous studies had reported the weakening of surface terrestrial winds and attributed it to an increased roughness due to urbanization and changes in vegetation~\cite[][]{Vautard-Cattiaux-Yiou-et-al-2010:northern, Wu-Zha-Zhao-et-al-2018:changes}.
+However, a more recent study reported a decreasing trend in terrestrial wind activity till 2010 followed by a more rapid increasing trend~\cite[][]{Zeng-Ziegler-Searchinger-et-al-2019:reversal} and suggested that the observed trends are associated with large-scale ocean-atmosphere decadal variability.

 We also analyzed the trends of the sensible heat flux of the ERA5 (Fig.~\ref{fig:SH_time}).
 Here, the trends are not similar to the trends in DP and wind speed.
 Yet, there is an increasing trend over the ocean.
 In addition, there is a difference between the trends in the first phase of the data (1950--1980) and the last part of the data (1980--2021); this may be related to the two phases of the ERA5, namely, 1950--1978 and 1979 to the present day.